-- If the amount of alcohol consumed exceeds the toxic doses, there is loss of co-ordination and muscular power; double vision, sleeplessness, delirium aesthesia, and when the full limit is reached there is total collapse.
+- If the amount of alcohol consumed exceeds the toxic doses, there is a loss of co-ordination and muscular power; double vision, sleeplessness, delirium aesthesia, and when the full limit is reached, there is total collapse.

 In extreme cases

-- The temperature is subnormal, the body is bathed in cold perspiration, the pulse may become so weak that it may not be felt, it may be very slow or very fast, the breathing is labored.
+- The temperature is subnormal, and the body is bathed in a cold perspiration, the pulse may become so weak that it may not be felt, it may be very slow or speedy, the breathing is labored.